-After County Commission Development Review Committee approval, filing execution of the Financial Guarantee Subdivision Improvement Agreement described in Section 6-1-200 this Chapter, and signing of the plat by the County Commission Chair and County Recorder, the final plat shall be presented by the County Recorder to the Box Elder County Recorder for recordation.
+After Development Review Committee approval, execution of the Subdivision Improvement Agreement described in this Chapter, and signing of the plat by the County Commission Chair, the final plat shall be presented to the Box Elder County Recorder for recordation.

 6-1-230.
 Expiration of Final Approval.